Where Did The Word ‘Vaccine’ Come From?

 In this segment, Science Diction host Johanna Mayer tells the story of that ethically questionable, but ultimately world-altering experiment, and how it gave us the word “vaccine.”

 Science Diction is written and produced by Johanna Mayer, with production and editing help from Elah Feder.
 Our senior editor is Christopher Intagliata, with story editing help from Nathan Tobey.
-Our theme song and music are by Daniel Peterschmidt.
+Our theme song and music are by D Peterschmidt.
 We had fact-checking help from Michelle Harris, and mixing help from Kaitlyn Schwalje.
 Special thanks to the entire Science Friday staff.